Kalpana (Kannada actress): Legacy

 The sway that actor Kalpana – who had won the title "Minugu Taare" (twinkling star) – held over Kannada film enthusiasts has not quite disappeared since her death.
 Known for playing complex and tragic roles, she died under mysterious circumstances.
 She ruled the Kannada film industry from 1967 until 1972.

 V. Sreedhara, a teacher in Mysuru, has brought out a 1,114-page volume "Rajatha Rangada Dhruvathare", chronicling her life and work spanning 79 films.
 It has details of the characters she played and opinions of various directors, co-artistes and writers.
 He started working on the book at 21 and completed it when he turned 27.
 "Even after working for so long, I have not completely understood the persona of Kalpana, as she was a complex person", he says.
 The book was released in Bengaluru at a function organised by Karnataka Chalanachitra Academy.

 Fashion icon

 Kalpana was a fashion icon of her time.
 Her elegance, taste and sophistication in dressing could not be matched by other female stars of the time.
 The mega sleeve blouses, frill blouses are her contribution to Karnataka's style.
 Some of her fashion statements are elaborate hairdos, big rings on fingers, rich zari saris and chiffon saris, multiple bangles and long necklaces.

 Death

-Kalpana died on 12 May 1979.
+Kalpana died on 12 May 1979 under mysterious circumstances, apparently ending her own life.
 Her suicide was attributed to multiple causes from health issues, poor financial condition to failed romance, though nothing was established.
 As per post-mortem reports, she had consumed 56 sleeping pills.
 She had spent her last days at an inspection bungalow at Gotur near Sankeshwar, Belagavi, Karnataka.